Benjamin Read's code garden.

 https://codepen.io/endymion1818/pen/xgEYqG

 Getting the timing right in animations is one of the hardest things, and takes the longest amount of time.
-It took me quite a bit of experiementation and asking for feedback to arrive at the duration of each transition so that it appeared that the effects were interacting with each other in a natural way.
+It took me quite a bit of experimentation and asking for feedback to arrive at the duration of each transition so that it appeared that the effects were interacting with each other in a natural way.

 A lot of animation is fooling the eye into thinking it’s real.
-Our brains recognise natural interactions which follow our experience of phyiscal reality, for example, the way a water droplet responds when you touch it.
+Our brains recognise natural interactions which follow our experience of physical reality, for example, the way a water droplet responds when you touch it.
 But if you get it wrong by a fraction, it looks strange or unfamiliar, and it can have an adverse effect on your audience.

 Conclusion #